Pharma2022/restaurant-order-app/README.md

 $ npm install
 $ npm run dev
 ````

-This is a quiz application that uses a restful API from https://opentdb.com/api_config.php .
-There is no API key required.
+This is a restaurant ordering application

 See [Demo]([https://get-quizzical.netlify.app/](https://shahs-diner.netlify.app/))
 Please note that this demo is linked to the React version of of this, so will look and function slightly differently.
 You can view the react-repo for my restaurant app [here](https://github.com/Pharma2022/restaurant-order-react/tree/main)